alphaXiv/TinyRecursiveModels/REPORT.md

 ### 2) The Abstraction and Reasoning Challenge (ARC)

 The Abstraction and Reasoning Challenge (ARC) is a key benchmark for abstract reasoning.
 The reproduction report for ARC-AGI-1 documents two runs.
 The second run, using a configuration aligned with the author's official repository, is most relevant for comparison (H-3,L-4).

-We, though not explicitly mentioned in the paper, that we have to look at pass@2 here as the paper stated that 'The final score is computed as the accuracy over all test inputs from two attempts to produce the correct output grid.'
+We, though not explicitly mentioned in the paper, have to look at pass@2 here as the paper stated that 'The final score is computed as the accuracy over all test inputs from two attempts to produce the correct output grid.'

 We only tested and made an effort to reproduce the **attention** variant with **H-3**, **L-6**.